 What does this mean?
-That data breaches are the new normal.
+That data leaks are the new normal.
 Last year in the US there were a reported 1,473 of these incidents, exposing nearly 165 million customer records.
 The latest affected customers of convenience store and gas station chain Wawa — and it could be one of the biggest ever, affecting 30 million cards.

 Let’s take a look at what happened, and what consumers can do to steal a march on the bad guys.

 Wawa first notified its customers of a payment card leak in December 2019.
 But although the firm discovered malware on its payment processing servers that month, it had actually been sitting there since March, potentially siphoning card data silently from every single Wawa location.
 That’s more than 850 stores, across Pennsylvania, New Jersey, Delaware, Maryland, Virginia, Florida, and Washington DC.